janithl/janithl.github.io/.content/go-terrain-gen-part-1.md

 To quote Chernobyl[^3], it's "Not great, not _terrible_".

+---

-In the next part we'll look at a quick and dirty way to implement a way to look at elements adjacent to our current element (the part of our pseudocode that we didn't implement), and assign values to it—and better visualisation of the terrain map.
+[In the next part][2] we'll look at a quick and dirty way to implement a way to look at elements adjacent to our current element (the part of our pseudocode that we didn't implement), and assign values to it—and better visualisation of the terrain map.

+[**The full code for this part can be found on Github.**][2]

 [^1]: Mostly because this blog has been _inactive_ for the last 2 years, but
     more on that in a later post.